Xilinx/Vitis-Tutorials/Vitis_System_Design/Design_Tutorials/02-Versal_Vitis_Subsystem_Flow/vss/cosim/README.md

 **Note:** The counter values will be sampled by the datamover only when `TREADY` is high.<br>

 To highlight the startup effects, the screenshots below show waveforms zoomed to interesting events in the simulation.
-Notice there are two stall events occuring for the vector multiplication datamover and three stalls for the stream based datamovers.
+Notice there are two stall events occurring for the vector multiplication datamover and three stalls for the stream based datamovers.
 Pay attention to the counter values when the TREADY signals toggle as this will be reflected by the datamovers sampling the signal.<br>
 **Note:** Initially the pipeline registers in respective data paths are filled with incoming samples.
 During this sequence the values will be continuous until the design starts throttling due to the rate difference between the counter clock and AI Engine clock.<br>